-A Message from the Dean
+A Message From the Dean

-When students leave our program, they take with them an impressive array of news clips and photos they have published as students.
+When students leave our program, they take with them an impressive portfolio of news clips and photos they have published as students.
 That’s why many find jobs at top national organizations like NPR, CNN, The New York Times and The Washington Post.
 Others work at the local TV stations or newspapers that help keep their communities informed.

-- Dean Larry Abramson
+--Dean Larry Abramson